USEPA/WNTR/documentation/morph.rst

 1. **Branch trimming**: Dead-end pipes that are below the pipe diameter threshold are removed from the model (:numref:`fig-branch-trim`).
    The demand and demand pattern assigned to the dead-end junction is moved to the junction that is retained in the model.
-   Dead-end pipes that are connected to tanks or reservoirs cannot be removed from the model.
+   Dead-end pipes that are connected to tanks or reservoirs are not removed from the model.

 	.. _fig-branch-trim:
 	.. figure:: figures/skel_branch.png